Maximal simply connected Lorentzian surfaces with a Killing field and their completeness: Completeness of Lorentzian surfaces with a Killing field

-Now let $ \gamma $ be a spacelike geodesic that goes through the space of Killing orbits $ \mathcal{E}_X $ along the green piece represented in the figure above.
-When $ \gamma $ turns around in $ \mathcal{E}_X $, it means that it is tangent to a leaf of the Killing field.
-See the figure below.
+Now let $ \gamma $ be a spacelike geodesic that goes through the space of Killing orbits $ \mathcal{E}_X $ along the green piece represented in Figure 21 above.
+When $ \gamma $ turns around in $ \mathcal{E}_X $, it means that it is tangent to a leaf of the Killing field (see the figure above).